www.qtsoftware.de

 Access Databases and Spreadsheets in Fortran on a PC under Windows

-With ForDBC the Fortran programmer can read and write tables of any database for which an ODBC driver is supplied.
+With ForDBC the Fortran programmer can read and write tables of databases using common SQL commands.

-Under Windows an ODBC interface is ready to be used.
+On Windows an ODBC interface is ready for usage by C/C++ programmers.
 However the ODBC functions are not easy to access by a Fortran programmer because the documentation and the tools supplied by Microsoft are designed for C/C++ or VB programmers.
 ForDBC offers help.
-The Fortran interface provided by ForDBC is almost complete with respect to the ODBC v3.5 specification.
+The Fortran interface provided by ForDBC is complete with respect to the ODBC v3.5 specification.
 This means that with ForDBC you can call all of these ODBC functions as if they were programmed in Fortran.
 Furthermore hundredths of ODBC and SQL specific constants are supplied.
 Simply include in your Fortran program the source line

 and you are ready to use the ODBC functions and constants as you find them documented in the Windows ODBC API.
-This documentation either comes with your compiler (e.g., Compaq Visual Fortran, or Intel Visual Fortran, or Microsoft Visual Studio) or it can be found in the Microsoft Windows Platform Software Development Kit (SDK) which is supplied with most software development tools offered by Microsoft.
+This documentation either comes with your compiler (e.g., Intel Visual Fortran, or Compaq Visual Fortran, or Microsoft Visual Studio) or it can be found in the Microsoft Windows Platform Software Development Kit (SDK) which is supplied with most software development tools offered by Microsoft.
 Or you find it on Microsoft's Developer WebSite.
-Because getting started with ODBC can be tedious, ForDBC is equipped with several example programs (completely in Fortran) which show you how to use ODBC.
-They demonstrate how to read from or write to tables of a Microsoft Access database or an Excel spreadsheet.
+Because getting started with ODBC can be time-consuming, ForDBC is equipped with several example programs (completely in Fortran) which show you how to use ODBC.
+They demonstrate how to read from or write to database tables.
+They provide a common Microsoft Access database (.mdb) or an Excel spreadsheet (.xls) for demonstration, so you don't have to worry about setting up a SQL database in the beginning.

-ForDBC comes with a short documentation which provides you with the essential information that you need for a quick start into ODBC programming.
+ForDBC comes with a compact documentation (PDF) which provides you with the essential information that you need for a quick start into ODBC programming.

 Prices & Licensing